Better than What Makes Olga Run? is the question of how she stayed so healthy and active?

 So, living well is the goal.
 One person who lived long and well was Olga Kotelko.
-She began competing in track and field at 77, about thirty years after most people have died inside.
+She began to compete in track and field at 77, about thirty years after most people have died inside.
 By the time of her death at 95, she had won hundreds of gold medals and held almost every master’s record for her events and age groups.
 How?
 What was unique about Olga?
-In many ways, the author of What Makes Olga Run? finds, there is little unique about her.
+As the author of What Makes Olga Run? finds, there is little unique about her.
 Most of her medical metrics were normal or close to it.
 She ate a healthy but not an exotic or rigorous diet.
 She exercised daily.
 She maintained a positive outlook.
-But certainly, she was unique.
-Somehow all those normal parts added up to an extraordinary whole.
+But she was unique.
+Somehow, all those normal parts added up to an extraordinary whole.
 The book offers no magic.
 No crazy diets.
 It only gives good advice that is easy to follow for healthy and happy living.
 Following is my review of the book.
 It’s an interesting and provoking read.

 Book Review – What Makes Olga Run?

 Olga Kotelko was an elite masters track star who, upon her death in 2014, at age 95, held hundreds of gold medals in track and field, none of which she earned before her 77th birthday.
 Right.
 Hundreds.

 The book is not meant to be a textbook.
-There are passages, especially concerning biology, that could have been written more precisely.
-But precision in a book like this usually translates into boring.
+There are passages, especially concerning biology, that could be written more precisely.
+But precision in a book like this usually makes for boring reading.
 And the book is not dull.
 It is well written, reads easily, and is adequately documented.

 There are three main takeaways:

 - What you already know about good health is true.
 Eat well.
 Exercise.
 Sweat a little every day.
 Enjoy friends a family.

 - Maintain a good attitude.
 Embrace optimism.
 Eschew pessimism.
-Keep a good perspective.
+Keep a positive perspective.